Bouke/spa-phone-api/README.rst

 SPA Phone API provides an API for Linksys/Sipura SPA IP Phones.
 It can be used to programmatically update the phone's address book.
-Combining it into other scripts it can be used to sync the phone's address book with (for example) Google Contacts.
+Combining it into other scripts it can be used build scripts that sync the phone's address book with Google Contacts or CRM services.

-Command line tools are included for synchronization from OS X Contacts or Microsoft Outlook.

 Installation
 ============